Braid groups and symplectic Steinberg groups: Introduction

 \section{Introduction}

-Let $B_{2n+2}$ be the braid group on $2n+2$ strands ($n\geq 2$).
-In~\cite{Ka1}, following work of Arnold, Magnus \& Peluso, Birman, A'Campo \emph{et al}.\ (see \cite{Ac, Ar, Bi1, Bi2, MP}), the second-named author investigated an action of~$B_{2n+1}$ on the free group~$F_{2n}$ on $2n$ generators obtained by viewing a twice-punctured surface of genus~$n$ as a double covering of the disk via an hyperelliptic involution.
+In this article we provide a connection between low-dimensional topology and algebraic $K$-theory.
+More precisely, let $B_{2n+2}$ be the braid group on $2n+2$ strands ($n\geq 2$).
+In~\cite{Ka1}, following work by Arnold, Magnus \& Peluso, Birman, A'Campo \emph{et al}.\ (see \cite{Ac, Ar, Bi1, Bi2, MP}), the second-named author investigated an action of~$B_{2n+2}$ on the free group~$F_{2n}$ on $2n$ generators obtained by viewing a twice-punctured surface of genus~$n$ as a double covering of the disk via an hyperelliptic involution.
 Line\-ar\-izing this action, one obtains a homomorphism $\bar{f} : B_{2n+2} \to \Sp_{2n}(\BZ)$ from the braid group to the symplectic modular group~$\Sp_{2n}(\BZ)$.
+This symplectic representation was shown by Gambaudo and Ghys to be the Burau representation specialized at $t= -1$ (see \cite[Prop.~2.1]{GG}).

 Now $\Sp_{2n}(\BZ)$ is a Chevalley group of Lie type~$C_n$.
 By~\cite{StM,St0,St} it has a natural extension, its Steinberg group~$\St(C_n,\BZ)$, which is defined by means of a presentation by generators and relations.
+(Steinberg groups are basic ingredients in algebraic $K$-theory; see for instance~\cite{Mi}.)